-These thin German pancakes can be enjoyed sweet however you like: with jam, fruit, cinnamon and sugar, or with hazelnut cocoa spread!
+These thin German pancakes are often enjoyed sweet and topped however you like: with jam, fruit, cinnamon and sugar, or with hazelnut cocoa spread!

-Those searching for a German pancake recipe might be looking for a Dutch Baby pancake recipe so it’s important to clear the air: In our case, they are actually two different things.
+Some of you searching for a German pancake recipe might actually be looking for a Dutch Baby pancake recipe, so it’s important to clarify: In our case, they are actually two different things.

-The Dutch Baby is baked in the oven, has risen walled-sides, and is much closer to a Yorkshire pudding than a classic German pancake.
+The Dutch Baby pancake, on the other hand, is baked in the oven, with puffed, risen sides, and is closer to a Yorkshire pudding than a classic Pfannkuchen.

 A Dutch Baby Pancake has nothing to do with Germany other than the loose connection that it was created in the US with German pancakes (this recipe) as the inspiration.